JetBrains/Qodana/topics/taint-analysis.md

 ##### Use your own rules

+<link-summary>For the %dotnet% linter, you can apply your own rules by saving rule files to the '.qodana/opengrep' directory
+of your project root. </link-summary>

 In addition to the bundled rules, you can apply your own rules by saving rule files to the `.qodana/opengrep` directory of your project root.

 ## Qodana for .NET list of rules
 {id="ta-dotnet-rules-list"}

+<link-summary>The list of Opengrep rules for the %dotnet% linter.</link-summary>

 The repository containing rules is available on the [GitHub website](https://github.com/qodana/opengrep-sast-rules).

 ### OWASP Top 2017 Coverage Matrix

+<link-summary>The list of OWASP Top 2017 Coverage Matrix rules for the %dotnet% linter.</link-summary>

 | Category | C# | JavaScript | TypeScript |
 | :--- | :---: | :---: | :---: |